|

 really interesting for the home lab, when one performs aqueous chemistry

+experiments only.
 Certain dry-chemical experiments can be performed with

 potassium perchlorate, just as with potassium chlorate.
 Mixtures with potassium